Beauy152/bereal-recap-creator/README.md

 # bereal-recap-creator
  A cli app to generate a recap video for bereal.

+Simply login & memories will be automatically downloaded, resized & compiled into a shareable video.

 This is by no means optimised nor particularly efficient - but it works!

 ## Pre-requisites